ZedObaia/dependency-collector/README.md

 # dependency-collector
 ## Description
->this script parses the output of lld and copies the dependencies (so files) to the output directory.
+>this script parses the output of ldd and copies the dependencies (so files) to the output directory, it also copies the binary file.
 ## Usage
 `./depends.sh /path/to/binary/file /path/to/output/dir`